GaganRao01/Gemini-Deep-Research/README.md

 ## 🔍 How It Works

-1. **Query Generation**: The system generates diverse search queries covering different aspects of your research topic
-2. **Web Search**: For each query, it searches the web using Google Custom Search API
-3. **Content Extraction**: For each search result, it scrapes the content and extracts relevant information
-4. **Report Synthesis**: All collected information is synthesized into a comprehensive report
-5. **Final Output**: The report is displayed and saved as a markdown file

-### How gemini_research.py Works

-The `gemini_research.py` script processes research in several key steps:
+The script processes research in several key steps:

 1. **Search Query Generation**: Uses Google Gemini AI to create tailored search queries that cover different aspects of your research topic
 2. **Web Research**: Performs Google searches with the generated queries and collects results